liv-luv73/GREENBRIER-WV/README.md

   <section>
     <h2>About Greenbrier County</h2>
     <p>
       Greenbrier County, created in 1778, formed by the Virginia General Assembly is one of  the oldest counties in West Virginia Though John van Meter was the first person to settle there!
+Greenbrier County was named after a common, green-stemmed vine with blue-black berries, which was also called "cat brier" by early explorers.
+French explorers initially referred to the area as "Rivieria de la Ronceverte," which translates to "Greenbrier River"!

     </p>